firemodels/bot/Bundlebot/README.md

 The steps for bulding bundles are:

-  1. modify configuration scripts,  `config.sh` and `config.bat`, that define tags and associated revisions for the release,
+  1. Modify configuration scripts,  `config.sh` and `config.bat`, that define tags and associated revisions for the release,
-  2. run scripts that build FDS manuals, `BUILD_fds_manuals.sh`, and Smokeview manuals, `BUILD_smv_manuals.sh`,
+  2. Run the script `BuildFdsManuals.sh` to build FDS manuals (this runs firebot) and the script `BuildSmvManuals.sh` to build Smokeview manuals (this runs smokebot).
-  3. run scripts that build the FDS/Smokeview bundles, `BUILD_fdssmv_release.sh`, and Smokeview bundles, `BUILD_smv_release.sh` ), and finally
+  3. Run the script `BuildRelease.sh` to build FDS/Smokeview bundles, and the script `BuildSmvRelease.sh` to build Smokeview bundles,
-  4. push up tags to the central repo and define a release.
+  4. Push up tags to the central repo and define a release.

 These steps are given in more detail below.

-### Configure The Bundle Scripts
+### Configure The Bundle Scripts,

    1. cd to bot/Scripts and run the script `./update_repos.sh -m` to update repos .
 The option `-m` makes sure each repo is set to the master branch before updating.
    2. For each repo, checkout the desired revision if the latest revision is not the revision you want to use to make the bundle.